ravazquez/VL.IO.Net.Email/README.md

 ListEmails uses [MailKit and MimeKit](http://www.mimekit.net/) and currently supports only POP3.

+ListEmails assumes all attachments are image attachments and tries to parse their content as such.

 ## Using the library
 In order to use this library with vl you have to clone this repository and build the Visual Studio 21017 solution as described below.

-After building you can just reference X:\libs.VL\VL.Net.IO.Email\VL.Net.IO.Email.vl in your VL document and use the nodes.
+After building you can just reference "X:\libs.VL\VL.Net.IO.Email\VL.Net.IO.Email.vl" in your VL document and use the nodes.

+VL help patches can be found here:

+    "X:\libs.VL\VL.Net.IO.Email\help\Email tasks\"

 vvvv demo patches can be found here: